LSU Gold

 West Texas A&M (2012)

-Swift ended the 2021 season ranked third in the SEC in saves (81), and fourth in save percentage (.771) and saves per game (4.05).
+Swift ended the 2021 season ranked third in the SEC in saves (81), and fourth in save percentage (.771) and saves per game (4.05) under the supervision of Furness.
 She made a season high nine saves in LSU’s nil-nil draw against Georgia in the first round of the SEC Tournament.
 Her shutouts came against Sam Houston, No. 19 UCF, UL-Lafayette, Mississippi State, Kentucky, South Carolina, and Georgia.
 The game against Kentucky was the Swift show as she earned the shutout and scored a penalty to give LSU a 1-0 victory on the road.

 Furness worked with keeper Hunter Peifer during the 2017 and 2018 seasons and helped her become the program’s all-time shutout leader with 11.
 She was named to the Mountain West All Newcomer team in 2017 becoming the first CSU player to be named to the all-conference squad.